dact-chant/cantus-index/README.md

 - **date**: The date when the change was made (formatted as `YYYY-MM-DD`).

 ## `json-nextchants` (get next chants by Cantus ID)
 The endpoint `https://cantusindex.org/json-nextchants/{CantusID}` retrieves the Cantus IDs which usually follow after the specified Cantus ID.
-These data are usually displayed to indexers as "Chant suggestions".
+These data are usually displayed to indexers as "Chant suggestions" in Cantus Input Tools.
-(under construction)

 ## `json-nextfeasts` (get next feasts by Feast ID)
 (under construction)